Tiruvannamalai district: Climate

-The average annual rainfall of the study area is 987 mm, out of which 80 percent is received during monsoon.
+The average annual rainfall of the study area is 1350 mm, out of which 80 percent is received during monsoon.
 The soils of the study area have an Ustic moisture regime and Hyperthermic temperature regime.
 Tiruvannamalai District comes under the Eastern Ghats (TN uplands) and Deccan plateau, hot semiarid region with red loamy soil with cropping period of 90 to 150 days.
 Excepting hills, the district falls in the North Eastern agro climatic zone of Tamil Nadu.
-The average annual rainfall of the study area is 987.4 mm, out of which 80 percent is received during monsoon.
+The average annual rainfall of the study area is 1350.4 mm, out of which 80 percent is received during monsoon.
 The soils of the study area have an Ustic moisture regime and Hyperthermic temperature regime.

 Demographics

 According to 2011 census, Tiruvannamalai District had a population of 2,464,875 with a sex-ratio of 994 females for every 1,000 males, much above the national average of 929.
 A total of 272,569 were under the age of six, constituting 141,205 males and 131,364 females.
 Scheduled Castes and Scheduled Tribes accounted for 22.94% and 3.69% of the population respectively.
 The average literacy of the district was 66.%, compared to the national average of 72.99%.
 The district had a total of 588,836 households.
 There were a total of 1,238,177 workers, comprising 265,183 cultivators, 351,310 main agricultural labourers, 37,020 in house hold industries, 316,559 other workers, 268,105 marginal workers, 27,458 marginal cultivators, 173,753 marginal agricultural labourers, 9,700 marginal workers in household industries and 57,194 other marginal workers.

+Hindus are the major religion.
+The Arunachalesvara Temple in Tiruvannamalai is particularly famous.
+Muslims live in urban areas while Christians are mostly rural.

 At the time of the 2011 census, 94.31% of the population spoke Tamil, 2.66% Urdu and 2.36% Telugu as their first language.